 Tom and Eileen’s house.
 Glenshesk, 2006.

-The lure of an abandoned house is in not knowing the story of the people who lived there.
-Imagining the people who lived there.
+The lure of an abandoned house is in imagining the story of the people who lived there.
+Who they were.
 What their lives were like.
 Why they left behind their home and where they went to next.
-But with this place, I knew the people well.
+But in the case of this hillside house in Glenshesk, I knew the people well.

 Tom was a giant of a man.
 In my memory, he was about seven feet tall, with a huge shock of untamed grey hair on top of his head.
 He wore a blazer that - again, according to my memory - always seemed to be vaguely dusty.
 Oddly I don’t remember that much about him.
 He was from Down South because I remember a thick Irish brogue.
 And he would have made regular trips into Ballycastle for a flutter on the horses.
 Beyond that, he was a largely silent figure.